Thursday Sector Laggards: Energy, Financial

-In afternoon trading on Thursday, Energy stocks are the worst performing sector, showing a 1.8% loss.
-Within that group, APA Corp (Symbol: APA) and Cabot Oil & Gas Corp.
-(Symbol: COG) are two large stocks that are lagging, showing a loss of 3.8% and 3.7%, respectively.
-Among energy ETFs, one ETF following the sector is the Energy Select Sector SPDR ETF (Symbol: XLE), which is down 1.6% on the day, and up 29.02% year-to-date.
-APA Corp, meanwhile, is up 22.37% year-to-date, and Cabot Oil & Gas Corp. is up 9.89% year-to-date.
-Combined, APA and COG make up approximately 1.6% of the underlying holdings of XLE.
+The worst performing sector as of midday Thursday is the Energy sector, showing a 1.2% loss.
+Within that group, NOV Inc (Symbol: NOV) and Occidental Petroleum Corp (Symbol: OXY) are two large stocks that are lagging, showing a loss of 3.0% and 2.6%, respectively.
+Among energy ETFs, one ETF following the sector is the Energy Select Sector SPDR ETF (Symbol: XLE), which is down 1.0% on the day, and up 29.85% year-to-date.
+NOV Inc, meanwhile, is down 2.51% year-to-date, and Occidental Petroleum Corp is up 43.76% year-to-date.
+Combined, NOV and OXY make up approximately 3.1% of the underlying holdings of XLE.

-The next worst performing sector is the Financial sector, showing a 0.4% loss.
-Among large Financial stocks, Unum Group (Symbol: UNM) and American International Group Inc (Symbol: AIG) are the most notable, showing a loss of 2.6% and 2.5%, respectively.
-One ETF closely tracking Financial stocks is the Financial Select Sector SPDR ETF (XLF), which is down 0.2% in midday trading, and up 18.42% on a year-to-date basis.
-Unum Group, meanwhile, is up 20.03% year-to-date, and American International Group Inc is up 22.13% year-to-date.
-Combined, UNM and AIG make up approximately 1.1% of the underlying holdings of XLF.
+The next worst performing sector is the Financial sector, higher by 0.2%.
+Among large Financial stocks, Truist Financial Corp (Symbol: TFC) and The Charles Schwab Corporation (Symbol: SCHW) are the most notable, showing a loss of 4.8% and 3.4%, respectively.
+One ETF closely tracking Financial stocks is the Financial Select Sector SPDR ETF (XLF), which is down 0.4% in midday trading, and up 19.36% on a year-to-date basis.
+Truist Financial Corp, meanwhile, is up 19.51% year-to-date, and The Charles Schwab Corporation is up 23.19% year-to-date.
+Combined, TFC and SCHW make up approximately 4.5% of the underlying holdings of XLF.

 Comparing these stocks and ETFs on a trailing twelve month basis, below is a relative stock price performance chart, with each of the symbols shown in a different color as labeled in the legend at the bottom: